perty/aoc23/README.md

 The second part, it could not solve without my help.
 Initially, I just fed back that it was wrong, but it failed to make any progress.
 I broke down the problem into smaller parts, and then it could solve it.
 I was worried that using a set to avoid duplicates could be a problem, but it was not.

+## Day 4

+The first part was solved by Github Copilot after a few iterations where it had problems with parsing the input.
+I just gave it some observations.